vinhle169/doGAN/README.md

 # image_generator
-Using a GAN to create images.
+Using a GAN to create images, specifically cute dogs.